chbiel/yaln/README.md

 # Known bugs

-- Looks like sometimes, when the first package update gets detected, the package gets installed twice
+- Looks like sometimes, when the first package update gets detected while using `watch`, the package gets installed twice

 # Missing features

 - Support `yarn`
-- Add command to add dependency without watch
 - Allow configuration of exchangePath
-- Add CommonJS support